ripcrispy/brainstormbingo/README.md

 ## Customizing the Sheet

 If you want to customize the tasks included on the sheet, you can modify the `challenges` array in the `script.js` file.
 Each challenge is marked with a title and difficulty, 1 being easy and 4 being hardest.
 Harder challenges are weighted towards the center of the bingo sheet, while easier tasks are weighted towards the outter cells of the bingo sheet.

+## Credits

+Please be advised that all images/artwork in the `img` folder are owned by Wizards Of The Coast.